-Line 62 - Variance
+Line 64 - Variance

-Total Cost reported in Column 7 Line 58 should reconcile to the total expenses shown on the Statement of Operations in the organization's audited financial statements, including all auditor adjustments.
+Total Cost reported in Column 7 Line 60 should reconcile to the total expenses shown on the Statement of Operations in the organization's audited financial statements, including all auditor adjustments.

-INDIRECT COST RATE
+INDIRECT COST RATES

-Line 63 - Indirect Cost Rate
+Line 65 - Indirect Cost Rate as a Percent of Direct Cost

-This automatically calculates total Indirect costs reported in Column 2 Line 56 divided by the sum of remaining direct costs reported on Line 56 in Columns 3 through 6.
+This automatically calculates an indirect cost rate by taking total Indirect costs reported in Column 2 Line 58 divided by the sum of remaining direct costs reported on Line 58 in Columns 3 through 6.